Jackcuii/GPT2Archive/README.md

 I will update this project recently, besides, I will merge another idea into this project (Schedulist, which is a LLM-based working agent.

+When I am relatively free, I will further reconsturct this project with Rust.